-Eating more calories than we use up can lead to unneeded weight gain.
+Eating more calories than we can use up leads to weight gain.
 An easy way to cut down on calories would be to reduce portion sizes slightly.

 For example, offer one less wholegrain cracker during snack time, reduce the amount of peanut butter you spread from one tablespoonful to half a tablespoonful, or serve a slightly smaller portion of brown rice.
 These little changes add up and make a difference to the total calories your child eats per day.

 Eating together as a family, and not eating too quickly would also give your child time to feel full.
-This results in fewer total calories eaten at that meal.
+This results in fewer total calories consumed at that meal.